Luqzan/spending-tracker-app/README.md

 npm run serve

-This will start the backend server, typically at http://localhost:3000.
+This will start the backend server, typically at http://localhost:8000.
+You can change it in the .env file.

 Additional Notes
 - Frontend: The React + Vite frontend is responsible for the user interface and interacts with the backend API to manage spending data.